Herndon House

-The Herndon House, later known as the International Hotel and then the Union Pacific Headquarters, was an early hotel located at Ninth and Farnam Streets in present-day Downtown Omaha, Nebraska.
+The Herndon House, later known as the International Hotel and then the Union Pacific Headquarters, was an early hotel located at 9th and Farnam Streets in present-day Downtown Omaha, Nebraska.
 Built in 1858 by Omaha pioneer Dr. George L. Miller along with several associates, it was financed by the sale of city-donated land and a $16,000 loan.
 It was used as the headquarters building of the Union Pacific Railroad for more than 50 years; it was demolished in 1922.

 The hotel was originally named for Lieutenant William Lewis Herndon of the U.S. Navy whose exploration of the Amazon River in the early 1850s captivated the United States.
 Billed as the best hotel in town, it was one of the finest between Chicago, Illinois and San Francisco, California.
 The building had more than 100 rooms and featured a fine menu for visitors, including clams and oysters, as well as local game.

 Numbered among the guests were political figures, soldiers, railroad men, Indian chiefs, river-boat men, and ranchers.
-They included William T. Sherman, Major General Grenville M. Dodge, James E. Boyd, David Butler, Alvin Saunders, General J. M. Thayer, Brigham Young, Thomas C. Durant, P. T. Barnum, J. Sterling Morton and P. W. Hitchcock.
+They included William T. Sherman, Major General Grenville M. Dodge, James E. Boyd, David Butler, Alvin Saunders, General John Milton Thayer, Brigham Young, Thomas C. Durant, P. T. Barnum, J. Sterling Morton and P. W. Hitchcock.
 In 1858 Logan Fontenelle, Joseph LaFlesche, and a contingent including Standing Hawk, No Knife, Young Crane, Little Hill and others stayed at the Herndon for several days, bound for Washington, D.C. to see President James Buchanan.
 A. J. McCune, one of the early operators of the hotel, also ran the Douglas House, another early Omaha hotel.

 In 1860 the dining room of the Hendron House hosted for the first dramatic performance in Omaha, with a borrowed bolt of muslin for a curtain.
 Julia Dean Hayne, a leading actress of the time, played the title role.